 - 1 tablespoon activated charcoal

-- 25 drops essential oil (I am using 5 each lavender, melaleuca, frankincense, clove, and basil)
+- 25 drops essential oil (I am using 5 of each: lavender, melaleuca, frankincense, clove, and basil)

 Add the olive oil and loose leaf herbs to double boiler.
 Simmer for 30 minutes or until oil is dark.